College hockey: Conference tournament seeds, schedule, results | NCAA.com

 You didn't ask for it, but we're giving it to you anyways.
 Welcome to NCAA ice hockey conference tournament central.
-Check out below for updated seeds, brackets, game schedules and results.
+Check out below for updated results, game schedules and scores.

 All times E.T.

+After a tight game, Notre Dame earned the Big Ten automatic qualifier bid for the NCAA tournament.
+See the full tournaments results below.

-The Big Ten conference features a 7 team playoff, starting with best-of-three quarterfinal series at campus locations, and then a single game semifinal and final, also on campus.
+The Big Ten conference featured a 7 team playoff, starting with best-of-three quarterfinal series at campus locations, and then a single game semifinal and final, also on campus.

 HISTORY ALERT: 5 college hockey teams who could make their first Frozen Four in 2019